-Queen Esta Bishop's Hat is a dense herbaceous evergreen perennial with a ground-hugging habit of growth.
-Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.
+Froehnleiten Bishop's Hat is a dense herbaceous evergreen perennial with a ground-hugging habit of growth.
+Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting bees to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;